 Hanaeleh is pleased to announce our Certified Equine Coaching programs that are available to the public.
 These programs are specifically tailored to work with different community groups.
-Currently Hanaeleh is offering EAC programs for women, teachers and for military veterans.
+Hanaeleh offers EAC programs for women, teachers and young adults.

 What is Equine Assisted Coaching?

 Equine Assisted Coaching is one of many different types of equine-assisted work that help individuals work through circumstances that are hindering their growth.
 EAC can help people establish healthy relationships and boundaries in addition to improving leadership skills and self-esteem.
 EAC can also help people reflect back on previous life experiences that are preventing them from moving forward in either their personal or professional career.
 Equine Assisted Coaching allows individuals to build healthy, authentic relationships at home, work and school through meaningful engagement with horses.

 Hanaeleh’s EAC program is unique because we are also a horse rescue.
 Just as individuals come to us with their own personal stories, so do our horses.
 Pairing people with horses who have their own life experiences allows a unique bond and opportunity for growth for both the people receiving the coaching and the horses they are working with.
 Horses do not judge individuals, and they have no agenda.
 They are large, powerful animals, but they are also prey animals, and trust with a horse must be earned; they are honest, mirror our body language and act accordingly.

 EAC work can allow individuals to take steps forward in areas needing growth much more quickly than in using more traditional methods.
 After each session with the horses, individuals are encouraged to transfer the experiences they’ve had with the horses into their personal and professional lives.